-In my own time I play competitive video games at a non-competitive level, (except Atomic Chess I guess, where I rank around top 10%), practice piano way too little, and bake bread.
+In my own time I play competitive video games at a non-competitive level, (except Atomic Chess I guess, where I rank around top 10%), practice piano and guitar way too little, and bake bread.
 I also have a cat that hates me, which is pretty cool.

 Expert in: Python; Django.

 Professionally useful in: React; React Native; Redux; thunk; SQL (PostgreSQL, MySQL, SQLite, and more), Django REST Framework; Linux; systemd; wxPython.